nicholasjng/shelf/CONTRIBUTING.md

-# Developing on `museum`
+# Developing on `shelf`

 Thank you for your interest in contributing to this project!

-Issue reports, pull requests for code and documentation are much appreciated, as well as any project-related communication through [GitHub Discussions](https://github.com/nicholasjng/museum/discussions).
+Issue reports, pull requests for code and documentation are much appreciated, as well as any project-related communication through [GitHub Discussions](https://github.com/nicholasjng/shelf/discussions).

 ## Quickstart